 - Fritz Leiber.
-Technically a contemporary, but published wrote stories set in the continuity only later.
+Technically a contemporary, but published stories set in the continuity only later.

-- Brian Lumley: A prolific writer whose Titus Crow, Primal Land, and Hero of Dreams works forms a part of the mythos.
+- Brian Lumley: A prolific writer whose Titus Crow, Primal Land, and Hero of Dreams works form a part of the mythos.

 - Chiaki Konaka: Who has written several Mythos stories in addition to his work as an anime screenplay writer.

 - Lin Carter: The major scholar and archivist of the Mythos, as well an editor and writer.

 - Ramsey Campbell: Notable British horror writer.
 Much like Lumley, Ramsey got his start writing Mythos fiction for Arkham House.
 Following a suggestion from Derleth, he created his own Mythos setting in England thus founding Campbell Country.

 - S.T.
 Joshi: Extensive researcher of Lovecraft and his life.